rotki/rotki/docs/api.rst

    .. note::
       This endpoint can also be queried asynchronously by using ``"async_query": true``

-   Doing a DELETE on the the manual balances endpoint with a list of labels to of manually tracked balances will remove these balances from the database for the current user.
+   Doing a DELETE on the the manual balances endpoint with a list of ids of manually tracked balances will remove these balances from the database for the current user.
-    If one of the given labels to remove is invalid the entire request will fail.
+    If one of the given ids to remove is invalid the entire request will fail.

    **Example Request**: